sghpjuikit/player/README.md

 - ### extensibility & modularity

   Almost all functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or even popup windows.
 New widgets can be added for anything.
 Some of the existing widgets are:
-  FileInfo - shows cover and information about the song Tagger - for tagging
+  FileInfo - shows cover and information about the song with set/download cover on drag & drop Tagger - for tagging
   Library - actually broken down to 2 widgets to further separate the functionality ImageViewer - shows images associated with the songs, supports subfolders when discovering the images Explorer - simple file system browser.
 Currently slow for big folders.
   Settings - rich configurations, including custom shortcuts

-  There is plan for visualisations, cover downloading and some more cool ideas like song graphs.
+  There is plan for visualisations and some more cool ideas like song graphs.

 - ### gui

   The gui allows custom layouts by providing the ability to divide layouts into containers for widgets.
 Window can contain multiple layouts similar to virtual desktops.
 The layouts are easily accessible by dragging the gui horizontally.
-This provides virtually infinitely large and fast to navigate working space.
-The application supports multiple windows like this, which themselves and as higher level layout.
+This provides virtually infinitely large and convenient to navigate working space.
+The application supports multiple windows like this, which themselves form a higher level layout.

   The windows have docking (to other windows or screen edges) feature, and also auto-resize when put into cscreen edges and corners (altogether 7 different modes).
 There is (so far imperfect) support for system tray, taskbar, fullscreen mode and mini mode as a docked bar snapped to the edge of the screen.

 - ### global & media hotkeys

+  Support for custom shortcuts for number of actions, in-app and global, as well as media keys.

 - ### skin support

   Css file completely skins entire application.
+Support for skin discovery, skin change and reload without requiring application restart.
+Skins are easy to create (edit file) and apply (hit F6 reload), with plenty of documentation.

 ## Screenshots